 Children are enabled to express themselves creatively and imaginatively using a wide range of vocabulary.
-We encourage children to develop as independent, enthusiastic and expressive writers who are able to write in a meaningful way for a variety of purposes.
-They become enthusiastic readers developing a love of books from a variety of genre.
-Children gain an understanding of how language works.
+We encourage children to develop as independent, enthusiastic and creative writers who are able to write in a meaningful way for a variety of purposes.
+We whole-heartedly encourage children to become fluent, expressive and confident readers with a love of books.
+Pupils will be given opportunities to develop their knowledge and understanding of spoken and written English within a broad and balanced curriculum, with opportunities to consolidate and reinforce taught literacy skills.
+A mastery approach to literacy is promoted and is achieved through teaching in longer sequences, looking in detail at language and words used, and using them as models in their own writing.